 Amato’s favorite sources include the U.S. Food and Drug Administration, Federal Register, and Drug Information Association.
 Subscribing to updates from publications such as Food Safety Magazine or Medical Device Manufacturers Association can also provide you with industry-specific updates to help you stay relevant.

 2. Sharpen your skills.

 Regulatory projects are usually complex, time-constrained, cross-functional, and resource-intensive.
 Be proactive and focus on refining skills that complement this type of work, such as strong communication, critical and analytical thinking, negotiation techniques, project management methods, and a collaborative mindset.

-Currently, 74 percent of U.S.-based regulatory professionals have multiregional or worldwide responsibilities, and the number is likely to keep growing due to an increasing number of interconnected global regulations.
+According to the 2018 report, 51.5 percent of regulatory professionals have worldwide responsibilities, and the number is likely to keep growing due to an increasing number of interconnected global regulations.
 Despite recent efforts to harmonize global regulations, many policies still diverge significantly.
 Regulatory professionals who can synthesize this information on a global scale to produce efficient, culturally agile programs will be highly valued.

 Detwiler says the real work of a regulatory specialist is not performed at a desk, but rather “in the manufacturing plant, the lab, the boardroom, or on the Senate floor.”
 In order to move beyond theory and into practice, you need to have real-world experience.

 Gaining an advanced degree in regulatory affairs is one way to gain this experience and help you translate knowledge into action.
 At Northeastern, students in the regulatory affairs program have the opportunity to work alongside faculty on short-term, real-world projects at leading organizations.
 If you’re not ready to commit to graduate studies, seek out and take advantage of other experiential learning opportunities, such as internships or hands-on research.